sglim/sglim.github.io/_posts/2019-01-20-learning-dart-because-flutter-hit-1-0.md

 categories: computer science
 ---

 Flutter 1.0 came out in December.
-In January I'm on a new team building a new app with it.
-The timing is not a coincidence.
-We had a project starting, a consumer app that needed iOS and Android at the same time with a small team, and somebody said "what if we just try it".
+In January I moved to the IoT team, and the first thing it needs is an app for the smart socket we are building. iOS and Android at the same time, a small team, a deadline.
+Somebody said "what if we just try Flutter".
 That somebody might have been me.

 So now I am learning Dart.
 My last new language was Kotlin.
 Before that Swift.
 Before that I did not count because they were all C-shaped anyway.